 text is visual

-We frequently distinguish between text and more visual media.
+We frequently distinguish ‘textual’ from more ‘visual’ media.
 But text itself is tremendously visual.
-The document below is an example of how much professional communication benefits from the application of Gestalt visual design principles.
-Employing a few best practices of document design will help make the content easier to understand — and easier to act on — for your audience.
+The document below demonstrates how professional communication benefits from the application of Gestalt visual design principles, making content easier to understand—and easier to act on—for your audience.

 • Create type hierarchy